mortang2410/dotfiles/README.md

 then we might need to hit q to make prompt appear if list is too long

 Or :capture ol  , then use gf to jump to file

+vim and tmux navigation between panes: use C-h,C-j,C-k,C-l

+zshrc makes   vim --servername to play well with vimtex

+:helpgrep something, then :copen to see results

+To comment out blocks in vim:

+	press Esc (to leave editing or other mode)

+	hit ctrl+v (visual block mode)

+	use the up/down arrow keys to select lines you want (it won't 	highlight everything - it's OK!)

+	Shift+i (capital I)

+	insert the text you want, i.e. %

+	press EscEsc

+For file name omni completion in insert mode, you can use:

+Ctrl-X Ctrl-F

+Edit in command bar: C-f

+See ex-commands' output in new buffer:
+:Capture <command>

+To see what linters ALE is using:

+:ALEInfo

+Install vimpager

+vim-tex:

+\ll compile

+\lv view with synctex.
+Ctrl-click on zathura to do reverse.

+F4 for undotree toggle.
+Double click to jump to the one you want.
+Persistent undos between sessions.

+To select and surround: use v to enter visual mode and select abc, then S[ to surround -> [abc]

+:Ncm2Sources

+My own hackish function to look at enabled sources in ncm2.

+C-x C-t  in Insert mode in Markdown: thesaurus via vim-lexical

+C-x C-k as above : dictionary via vim-lexical

+Zen : modified distraction free mode

 Tmux tips
 ------------